Toric vector bundles, non-abelianization, and spectral networks: Toric vector bundles via spectral networks and non-abelianization

 \subsection{Non-abelianization}

-Let $p:L\to C$ be an $r$-fold branched covering map between Riemann surfaces with or without boundaries/punctures and $\cu{L}$ be a rank 1 local system on $L$.
-Suppose there exists an abstract spectral network \cite{Spectral_networks} $\cu{W}$ subordinate to $p:L\to C$.
-We recall the construction of the non-abelianization of $\cu{L}$ with respect to $\cu{W}$.
+Let $C$ be an orientable surface with or without boundary/punctures and $p:L\to C$ be an $r$-fold covering map with branch locus $S\subset C-\partial C$.
+Suppose there exists a non-degenerated spectral network $\cu{W}$ subordinate to $p:L\to C$.
+We recall the construction of the non-abelianization of a rank 1 twisted-flat $\Bbbk^{\times}$-local system.